pfdubois/BridgeBidding/source/NoTrump.rst

 .. warning::
    Opener must bid 2♦, 2♥, or 2♠, never anything else.
 Never 2N.
+   Be aware that bidding Stayman 2♣︎ promises no clubs and initially no points.

 .. rubric::
    Responder Indicates Strength and Fit

 After the reply to Stayman, responder continues:

-- With a weak hand short in clubs, he passes.
+* With a weak hand short in clubs, he passes.

-- With a less than invitational hand that is 5-4 in the majors he bids the five-card suit, :ref:`Garbage Stayman <GarbageStayman>`.
+* With a less than invitational hand that is 5-4 in the majors he bids the five-card suit, :ref:`Garbage Stayman <GarbageStayman>`.

-Otherwise he indicates whether a fit has been found, and whether his hand is invitational, game forcing, or has slam
+Otherwise he indicates whether a fit has been found, and whether his hand is invitational, game forcing, or has slam interest:
-interest:

 * If a fit has been found, responder tells opener the good news: he raises the major suit to the 3-level to invite game, or to the four level to play.